jcfranco/dev-summit-2020-customizing-widgets/slides/index.md

 ---

-# Act II: Widget Composition
+# Part II: Widget Composition

 Widgets are composed of Views & ViewModels